Scope of Policy

 What is personal information

-Personal information is information about an identifiable individual.
+Personal information is information about an identifiable individual or household.
 Depending on local law, publicly available information — such as a public directory listing of your name, address, telephone number, email or other electronic address — may not be considered personal information.

 What we use personal information for